-Function: The Sewer Department operates and maintains the Wastewater Collection and Conveyance system in the City.
+Function: The Sewer Department operates and maintains the Wastewater Collection and Conveyance treatment.

+System in the City.
 The City's Wastewater Collection System consists of seven lift stations and approximately 33 miles of sewer main.
-Wastewater is pumped to the City of Tacoma for treatment.
+Wastewater is pumped to the City of Tacoma for

-- Inspect, maintain, and rehabilitate the general system. - Provide 24-hour response 365 days per year. - Lift station and pump cleaning.
+Inspect, maintain, and rehabilitate the general system.

+- Provide 24-hour response 365 days per year. - Lift station and pump cleaning.

-• Upgraded SCADA/Telemetry, and updates to the GIS mapping systems.
+- Upgraded SCADA/Telemetry system. - Updated the GIS mapping systems.